Skip to content

 Learn more about skin cancer here

-• Physical Exam – Our specialists will ask you questions about your health history, and family disease.
+• Physical Exam – Our specialists will ask you questions about your health history and family history of disease.
 We will examine your skin to look for any signs that may indicate melanoma.

 • Biopsy – We will remove a sample of tissue for testing.
 The type of biopsy will depend on your particular case.
-We take care of each client on a custom treatment.
-There is no standardized procedure that we apply for every client.
+We take care of each client with a custom treatment.
+There is no standardized procedure that we apply to every client.
 It could also include a sentinel lymph node biopsy (SLNB).

 Melanoma Treatment

-If you receive a diagnosis showing evidence of melanoma cells, the next step is to determine the extent (stage) of the cancer, if the melanoma has spread.
+If you receive a diagnosis showing evidence of melanoma cells, the next step is to determine the extent (stage) of the cancer and whether the melanoma has spread.
 Melanoma is staged using the Roman numerals from 0 through IV.
-At stage 0 and stage I, melanoma is small and has a very successful treatment rate.
-The higher the numeral, the lower the chances of a full recovery.
-At Stage III, the melanoma has spread to nearby lymph nodes or nearby skin.
-By stage IV, the cancer has spread beyond your skin to other organs, such as your lungs or liver.
+At stage 0 and stage I, melanoma is small and has a very successful treatment rate, with a 5-year relative survival rate of 97% for stage 0 and 99% for stage I. The higher the numeral, the lower the chances of a full recovery.
+Advanced melanoma refers to metastatic or high-stage disease (stage III or IV), which presents unique treatment challenges and often requires a multidisciplinary approach.
+At stage III, the melanoma has spread to nearby lymph nodes or nearby skin, and treatment options may include surgery with wider margins and adjuvant therapies such as immunotherapy or targeted therapies.
+By stage IV, the cancer has spread beyond your skin to other organs, such as your lungs or liver, and the 5-year overall survival rate is between 34% and 52%.
 In some cases where melanoma has spread, removal of the lymph nodes near the primary diagnosis site may be required.

-The type of treatment(s) your doctor recommends will depend on the stage of the melanoma and the location of the melanoma.
-Other factors can be important as well, such as the risk of the cancer returning after treatment, if the cancer cells have certain gene changes and your overall health.
+The type of treatment(s) your doctor recommends will depend on the stage of the melanoma and its location of the melanoma.
+Other factors can be important as well, such as the risk of the cancer returning after treatment, if the cancer cells have certain gene changes, and your overall health.
+The risk of melanoma increases with tumor thickness, and factors such as ulceration, lymph node involvement, and male sex are associated with poorer prognosis.

-At Rodgers Dermatology, we are constantly looking to advance our treatment options and improve the quality of our patient’s lives.
+At Rodgers Dermatology, we are constantly looking to advance our treatment options and improve the quality of our patients’ lives.
 We will determine the most effective cancer treatment for an individual patient.
 We work to help every patient succeed on their road to healing physically, emotionally, and psychologically.
+Texas Oncology in Frisco provides comprehensive cancer care, including medical oncology, radiation oncology, and access to clinical trials.

 If you have any doubts or questions, don’t hesitate to contact us.
 The earlier a skin cancer is detected, the greater the likelihood of successful treatment.